-Combine two of the tastiest things in the world (dark chocolate and strawberries) and good things happen.
+Combining two of the tastiest foods (dark chocolate and strawberries) leads to good things.

-You can make as many as you want, but 10 g chocolate per strawberry is a good ratio.
+Approximately 10 grams of dark chocolate per strawberry is a good ratio.

-- Firstly, gently melt a 100 g bar of dark chocolate (ideally 85% cocoa) in a pan.
+- Firstly, gently melt a 100 g bar of dark chocolate (cocoa percentage as per personal preference) in a pan.

-- Next, add 10 strawberries into the pan and ensure they are well-coated with the chocolate.
+- Next, add ten strawberries to the pan and ensure they are well-coated with the chocolate.

-- Refrigerate the chocolate-coated strawberries for several hours and the chocolate will cool and harden.
+- Refrigerate the chocolate-coated strawberries for several hours; the chocolate will cool and harden.

 3) Strawberry Greek Salad

 While most salads feature leafy greens and tomatoes, strawberries can work well for a light and refreshing summer salad.

-- Secondly, add a tablespoon of olive oil, freshly squeezed lemon juice, and a tea spoon of balsamic vinegar.
+- Secondly, add a tablespoon of olive oil, a tablespoon of freshly squeezed lemon juice, and a teaspoon of balsamic vinegar.

 Strawberries are a nutritious fruit that offers a significant source of vitamin C, polyphenols, and a broad range of nutrients for minimal calories.

-Additionally, strawberries have a range of promising potential health benefits, and they taste great either alone or in a recipe.
+Additionally, studies suggest that strawberries may have a range of promising potential health benefits.

-Overall, strawberries can play a delicious part in a healthy diet.
+Strawberries can play a nutritious (and delicious) role in a healthy diet.